-1 Introduction 6 2 The Disability Equality Duty for the Public Sector 3 Definitions of disability under the DDA 16 4 Warm up quiz- the position of disabled people in the United Kingdom 18 5 Tradition, Medical & Social Models 21 6 Medical/Social Model thinking in schools 24 7 Medical/Social Models 25 8 Activity on Traditional/Medical/Social Models of Disability 26 9 Identify the barriers in your school or LEA for disabled people 27 1 8 xiE Existing DDA duties in schools 29 11 Existing duties in more detail 30 12 Activity.
-Reasonable adjustments in employment 39 13 Activity.
-Reasonable adjustments for pupils 42 14 SEN Disability Tribunal cases upheld against schools 46 15 Primary examples of reasonable adjustments 49 16 Factors of schools good at making reasonable adjustments 54 17 Log of Reasonable Adjustments and Barriers 57 18 Reasonable adjustments in employment 60 19 Impact Assessment of Policies and Procedures 62 20 Identifying key points of impact on disabled 68 people of various school policies
+1 Introduction 5 2 The Disability Equality Duty for the Public Sector 3 Definitions of Disability under the DDA 14 4 Warm up quiz- the position of disabled people in the United Kingdom 16 5 Tradition, Medical & Social Models 19 6 Medical/Social Model thinking in schools 7 Medical/Social Models 23 8 8 Activity on Traditional/Medical/Social Models of Disability 9 Identify the barriers in your school or LEA for Disabled People 25 10 Existing DDA Duties in Schools 27 11 Existing duties in more detail 28 12 Activity.
+Are these cases disability discrimination?
+37 13 SEN Disability Tribunal cases upheld against schools 43 14 Secondary Examples of reasonable adjustments 46 15 Factors of schools good at making reasonable adjustments 54 16 Log of Reasonable Adjustments and Barriers 57 17 Impact Assessment of Policies and Procedures 18 Identifying key points of impact on disabled people of various school policies 66